Pece17/IoTBeacon/README.md

 sudo nano hosts
 ```

-Edit the hosts file by creating two lines starting with 127.0.0.1 loopback addresses and adding www.iotbeacon.com and iotbeacon.com respectively in front of them - temporary domain name configuration is now complete and should be working inside the lab environment
+Edit the hosts file by creating two lines starting with 127.0.0.1 loopback addresses and adding www.iotbeacon.com and iotbeacon.com respectively in front of them - temporary domain name configuration is now complete and should be working when using web browser on the server

 ```
 127.0.0.1       localhost